 Along the southern end of Romania's arcing Carpathian Mountains, some of the continent's largest wilderness landscapes are the perfect setting for a true European safari, boasting diverse wildlife, memorable experiences and the chance to connect with nature.
 Rugged mountain chains, mixed forest and beautiful rivers provide a magnificent playground for intrepid travellers.

-The European bison (or wisent) disappeared from Romania about 200 years ago.
-Since 2013, Rewilding Europe and WWF Romania have been working together in the Southern Carpathians rewilding area to reintroduce this iconic species.
+Bringing bison back: Since 2013, Rewilding Europe and WWF Romania have been working together in the Southern Carpathians rewilding area to reintroduce this iconic species.

 Growing community-based enterprises: The economic focus of rewilding efforts in the Tarçu Mountains involves supporting local enterprises and the development of a nature-based economy, with jobs and revenue connected to wild nature.

 Supporting future nature entrepreneurs: In and around the Southern Carpathians rewilding area the ongoing bison reintroduction is already having a significant economic and social impact.

 Working with partners, the rewilding team is working to significantly improve the ecological integrity and natural functioning of 40,000 hectares of wetland and terrestrial delta habitat.

 The Danube Delta rewilding area is part of the Tauros breeding programme.
 The aim of the programme is to bring back a functional, wild version of the auroch – called the Tauros –.

 Rewilding Europe is working to create new opportunities for delta communities by supporting the development of nature-based business.
 In collaboration with partners, we are also working to construct nature tourism infrastructure.